uidaholib/oral-history-as-data/_howto/deploy.md

 {:.alert .alert-info}
 The URL settings control how the site generator (Jekyll!) builds the urls on your web pages.
 These are extremely important, especially if you're going to serve this up using GitHub Pages.
 If you're using GitHub Pages, you'll just want to use your GitHub username and your repository's name to fill in this information.

-{% include youtube/embed.html  video-id="gTJpfunqapQ" title="Editing Site Settings" display="d-none d-md-block" %}
+{% include youtube/embed.html  video-id="OAl_pcWjBwk" title="Editing URL Settings" display="d-none d-md-block" %}

 - First, you'll need to change your url.
 To do this, delete "uidaholib" from the *url* line, and replace it with your GitHub username.
 {% include bootstrap/figure.md img="howto/beforename.png" caption="url before edit" alt="url line in config folder before being edited" class="w-50" %}